Kropáčova Vrutice: Administrative division

 Kojovice forms an exclave of the municipal territory.

+Etymology

+Vrutice was a Czech dialectical word for 'water', 'stream'.
+The village was renamed from Vrutice to Kropáčova Vrutice in the 17th century, after the then-owners of the village.

 Geography

 Kropáčova Vrutice is located about 16 km southwest of Mladá Boleslav and 28 km northeast of Prague.
 It lies in the Jizera Table.
 The highest point, located in the Kojovice exclave, is at 277 m above sea level.
 The stream Košátecký potok flows through the municipality.

 History

 The first written mention of Vrutice is from 1385.
-During the rule of the Kropáč family in the 17th century, the village was renamed Kropáčova Vrutice.
+The Kropáč family owned the village from c.
+1620 to 1710.

 Transport

-The I/16 road, which connects the D10 motorway with Mělník, passes through the municipality.
+The I/16 road, which connects the D10 motorway with Mělník, runs through the municipality.

 Kropáčova Vrutice is located on the railway line Prague–Turnov.

 Sights

-The main landmark is the Church of the Beheading of Saint John the Baptist in Krpy.
+The main landmark of the municipality is the Church of the Beheading of Saint John the Baptist in Krpy.
 It is a Gothic church from the 14th century, which was modified in the Baroque style and then in 1900 in the Purist style.